 | Sulfur Compounds | Trace |

-Refining & Processing Role
+Refining & Processing Role (Expanded)

 Available Supply Forms

-Industrial Applications
+Industrial Applications (Detailed)

-Oil & Gas Refineries: Hydrocracking, hydrotreating, isomerization
+- Oil & Gas Refineries: Hydrocracking, Hydrotreating, Isomerization

-Glass & Electronics: Protective atmospheres, float glass
+- Glass & Electronics: Protective atmospheres, Float glass production, Semiconductor pre-processing

-Safety & Handling
+Safety & Handling Considerations

-Highly flammable gas with wide ignition range
+Highly flammable with a wide ignition range.
+Requires:

-Compliance with ISO 14687, CGA, NFPA 2, ATEX / IECEx standards
+- Compliance with ISO 14687, CGA, NFPA 2, and ATEX / IECEx

-Industrial vs Other Hydrogen Grades
+Industrial Grade vs Other Hydrogen Grades

 | Parameter | Industrial | Laboratory | Semiconductor |